Parallellines0451/GTAIV.EFLC.FusionShaders/README.md

 # Notes
 Most shaders are commented; feel free to include any of them in your projects or to improve upon them, which there will definitely be room for.
 Use the C++ version of [RAGE Shader Editor](https://gtaforums.com/topic/984675-rage-shader-editor/) to reassemble them.

-Special thanks to my friends Vaani, AssaultKifle47, RaphaelK12, robi29 and \_CP_ for their support and contributions, and to Shvab for making RAGE Shader Editor.
+Special thanks to my friends AssaultKifle47, RaphaelK12, robi29 and \_CP_ for their support and contributions, and to Shvab for making RAGE Shader Editor.

 Their repositories, which also have lots of cool stuff:
 - [GTA4-Improved-Soft-Shadows](https://github.com/RaphaelK12/GTA4-Improved-Soft-Shadows)